mitsuba-renderer/mitsuba3/docs/src/developer_guide.rst

 Overview
 --------

-This section is addressed to the users interesting in modifying the core of the system or even contributing to the codebase.
+This section is addressed to the users interested in modifying the core of the system or even contributing to the codebase.

 New developers will want to begin by thoroughly reading the documentation of